 At the end of 2023 will be held a conference with the participation of representatives of the Norwegian partner COWI.
-The event will bring together the authorities of the neighboring municipalities and representatives of institutions working for sustainable water management in the region.
+The event will bring together the authorities of the neighbouring municipalities and representatives of institutions working for sustainable water management in the region.
 Furthermore, it will make it possible to popularize the project’s results and encourage participants to implement similar solutions in their areas to jointly strengthen the resistance of the Jizera Mountains region to the effects of climate change.
-During the field visit, we will present the objects created as part of the project, and we will discuss the formal conditions for this type of investment and possible sources of financing.
+During the field visit, we will present the objects created as part of the project and discuss the formal conditions for this type of investment and possible sources of financing.

-A key barrier to the implementation of NBS is the lack of specialists with knowledge and experience in space planning in implementing nature-based solutions.
+A key barrier to implementing NBS is the lack of specialists with knowledge and experience in space planning in implementing nature-based solutions.
 Therefore, after the conference, experts from the Sendzimir Foundation and the COWI design office will conduct specialist workshops in blue-green infrastructure design.
 Landscape architects, urban planners, and drainage and retention devices engineers will participate in the 4-day course.
 Thanks to this, 15 trained specialists from the region will increase the chances of implementing further investments in this area.

 We will create a set of educational materials for other activities and campaigns.
 It will be made available for further dissemination in the region:

-- series of 4 short films on the challenges related to climate change in the region and model NBS in urban and rural areas,
+- Series of 4 short films on the challenges related to climate change in the region and model NBS in urban and rural areas,

-- an interactive map of places conducive to retention in Leśna and the surrounding area,
+- An interactive map of places conducive to retention in Leśna and the surrounding area,

-- website zielonalesna.pl, which will include all the materials.
+- Website zielonalesna.pl, which will include all the materials.

 Project partners: Leśna Municipality and COWI AS from Norway.